endoflife-date/endoflife.date/products/prometheus.md

 ---

-[Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit.
-Prometheus is part of the Cloud Native Computing Foundation and is released under the Apace 2.0 License.
+> [Prometheus](https://prometheus.io/) is an open-source system monitoring and alerting toolkit.
+> Prometheus is part of the Cloud Native Computing Foundation (CNCF) and is released under the
+> Apache 2.0 license.

 ## Release Cadence